LucasKreiss/LucasKreiss.github.io/_teaching/SAOT_mentor.md

 ---
 title: "Mentor in the School of Advanced Optical Technologies (SAOT)"
 collection: teaching
-type: ""
+type: "Mentoring"
-permalink: /teaching/SAOT_mentor
+permalink:
-venue: "FAU"
+venue: "FAU, Erlangen, Germany"
 date: 2022-02-03
 location: "Erlangen, Germany"
 ---
-Supervising and mentoring of Doctoral candidates.
+Since February 2022, I am active as mentor for Doctoral candidates in the branch "Biomedical Photonics and Data Processing" at the Graduate School of Advanced Optical Technologie (SAOT).
 Read more about this program [here](https://www.saot.fau.de/program/people/mentors/#collapse_3).